NiKo: 2017

-In February 2017 he was acquired by FaZe Clan to garner together a star-player team.
+In February 2017, NiKo was acquired by FaZe Clan as they formed a star-player team.
 Kovač's first big tournament win was at StarLadder i-League StarSeries Season 3, followed by a winless period of five months with a near miss at Esports Championship Series Season 3.
-Following a re-shuffle of the FaZe roster, bringing in the two best players of 2015; Olof "olofmeister" Kajbjer Gustafsson and Ladislav "GuardiaN" Kovács, FaZe was rejuvenated and managed back-to-back flawless victories at ESL One: New York 2017 and ELEAGUE CS:GO Premier 2017.
+Following a re-shuffle of the FaZe roster, bringing in two of the highest rated players of 2015; Olof "olofmeister" Kajbjer Gustafsson and the star AWP player, Ladislav "GuardiaN" Kovács, FaZe was rejuvenated and managed back-to-back flawless victories at ESL One: New York 2017 and ELEAGUE CS:GO Premier 2017.
+At ESL One: New York 2017, NiKo dropped 1.70 HLTV rating, a record that was only equaled by donk's legendary Katowice run in 2024.
 Following this, the team went two months without a win before taking the Esports Championship Series Season 4 trophy over mousesports at the end of the year.
-He was ranked in #2 in the year end HLTV top 20 and had a rivalry with coldzera throughout the year.
+He was ranked in #2 in the year end HLTV top 20 and had a rivalry with SK Gaming's coldzera throughout the year.

 2018

-Falling just short in ELEAGUE Major: Boston 2018, the first Major of 2018, the team then entered another lull, this time with Richard "Xizt" Landström standing in for olofmeister, until they managed to take home Intel Extreme Masters XIII - Sydney, and shortly after, managing to win ESL One: Belo Horizonte 2018 trophies at the beginning of the summer with Jørgen "cromen" Robertsen as a stand-in.
+Faze Clan fell just short at the finals in ELEAGUE Major: Boston 2018, choking a 15-11 lead in map 3 to the home region team Cloud9.
+The Major finals is widely acknowledged as the best professional matches of CS:GO ever played by the community.
+After choking another grand finals at IEM Katowice 2018 to Fnatic, FaZe entered another lull.
+However the team managed to take home Intel Extreme Masters XIII - Sydney with Richard "Xizt" Landström standing in for olofmeister, and the ESL One: Belo Horizonte 2018 event with Jørgen "cromen" Robertsen as a stand-in.

 In October 2018, FaZe came first place in the EPICENTER 2018 event in Moscow, Russia, making this his seventh first-place victory at a premier event with FaZe Clan.
-He was ranked No. 3 at the HLTV top 20 even though he had better stats than #2 ranked dev1ce.
+NiKo was ranked No. 3 at the HLTV top 20, having been in contention for the title of best player of the year for the at the beginning but exited the race after his form cooled in the 2nd half.

 2019

-The team went through a number of IGL during this time after the removal of karrigan last year.
-By the end of 2019 Faze's trophy count had gone up to ten as they won BLAST Pro Series Copenhagen.
-But they couldn't reach top 4 of either of the majors.
-Statistically this was the worst year of NiKo's career as he had picked up IGL duties and he finished outside of the top 10 for the first time since 2016 in the HLTV top 20.
+FaZe went through a number of in-game leaders (IGLs) during this time after the removal of karrigan last year, before settling on NiKo.
+By the end of 2019 Faze's trophy count had gone up to ten as they won BLAST Pro Series Copenhagen, but didn't finish top 4 at either major.
+Statistically, this was the worst year of NiKo's career thus far as he had to settle for 11th place on the HLTV top 20 list as a result of his IGL duties and he finished outside of the top 10 for the first time since 2016 in the HLTV top 20.